earthspay/earths-documentation/en/blockchain/account.md

 _All_ transactions have a _single_ sender; the only exception is [genesis transactions](/blockchain/transaction-type/genesis-transaction.md) — they do not have a sender.

 A transaction contains the sender's _public key_.
 Before sending the transaction, the sender signs it with his _private key_.
-The account that signed a transaction is called a **transaction sender**.
+The account that signed the transaction is called the **transaction sender**.
 The signature that results from signing the transaction is called the **transaction digital signature**.
 If account Y is the sender of the transaction, it is said that the **transaction was sent from account Y**.

 The transaction is sent to the [blockchain network](/blockchain/blockchain-network.md) along with its digital signature.
 The digital signature and the sender's public key are used to verify the authenticity of the transaction data.

 ## Account balance

 An account may store different [tokens](/blockchain/token.md) in different amounts.
-The amount of the token on the account is called the account balance in this token.
+The amount of the token on the account is called the [account balance](/blockchain/account/account-balance.md) in this token.

 ## Account address